 10% Happier is both a memoir and self-help book by the famed ABC news journalist Dan Harris, whose mental health was crippled by anxiety and restored through meditation.

 It both helps you feel seen AND try meditation in your own life.
-I personally enjoyed reading it and felt like I learned a lot about the power of meditation, and I also personally know people who swear by his meditation content even beyond the book (podcast, etc.).
+I enjoyed reading it and felt like I learned a lot about the power of meditation, and I also personally know people who swear by his meditation content even beyond the book (podcast, etc.).

 The Alchemist by Paulo Coelho